UglyToad/PdfPig/README.md

 bool isA4 = size == PageSize.A4;
 ```

-`Page` provides access to the text of the page:
+`Page` provides access to the text of the page but you should use `ContentOrderTextExtractor` or alternatives if indexing the text, e.g. for RAG/LLMs:

     string text = page.Text;